MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Certified for Microsoft Teams

+Certified for Microsoft Teams, Surface Headphones 2+ meet audio/video specification standards while using Teams software to ensure a high-quality call experience.
+For Teams certification using the headphones on Windows 11, ensure you update the headphones to run the latest firmware, [as described below](#updating-firmware).
+A subsequent firmware update to enable Teams certification on Windows 10 is coming soon.

+Using the included Surface USB link dongle also provides a certified Teams experience.
-Now certified for Microsoft Teams with the included dongle, Surface Headphones 2+ meet audio/video specification standards while in use with Teams software to ensure a high-quality call experience.
-It includes a Teams button to join calls or bring Teams to the forefront, integrated call controls, and an LED status indicator on the included dongle to indicate mute status.
+Surface Headphones 2+ includes a Teams button to join calls or bring Teams to the forefront, integrated call controls, and an LED status indicator on the dongle to indicate mute status.

 ## Using with Microsoft 365